 Step One: Provide Exceptional Customer Service

 Customers yearn for human contact when they need help.
-Three-fourths of customers desire more human interaction from brands, according to a recent study from PwC.
+82% of U.S consumers desire more human interaction from brands, according to a recent study from PwC.
 In order of preference, customers value the speed to obtain answers, interacting with knowledgeable staff, and convenience above anything else.

 Today's customers are much more independent and self-sufficient than ever before.
 When customers have a question, they will usually first check for a suitable article in the company's help center.
 If the knowledge base lacks genuinely helpful information—or doesn't exist—customers may be more inclined to cancel or demand a refund.